 Yacht Haven Grande

-Known as the leading marina for visiting superyachts to St. Thomas, Yacht Haven Grande also happens to be a haven for shoppers looking to spend money on luxury fashion brands.
-With more than 80,000 square feet of retail space, this location boasts three restaurants along with stores like Gucci, Coach, Bulgari, Louis Vuitton, Tommy Hilfiger and more.
+Known as the leading marina for visiting superyachts to St. Thomas, Yacht Haven Grande is also a haven for shoppers looking to purchase luxury fashion brands in a lovely setting along the waterfront.
+With more than 80,000 square feet of retail space, this location boasts three restaurants along with stores like Gucci, Coach, Bulgari, Louis Vuitton, Tommy Hilfiger, and more.

 For those looking for unique gifts to bring back from their trip, no visit to St. Thomas would be complete without a stop at Havensight Mall.
-Although sometimes crowded with tourists from nearby docking cruise ships, the mall presents a great opportunity to take home apparel, jewelry, liquor, perfumes, and more—all at duty-free prices.
+Although sometimes a little busy with tourists from nearby docking cruise ships, the mall presents a great opportunity to take home apparel, jewelry, liquor, perfumes, and more—all at duty-free prices.

-One of two main shopping areas in St. Croix, eagers shoppers won’t want to miss visiting Christiansted’s Boardwalk, Company Street, Kings Alley Walk, Caravelle Arcade and the Pan Am Pavilion.
-Consider picking up a “hook bracelet” from Sonya ltd., locally known for being wore either up or down, depending on your luck or love.
+One of two main shopping areas in St. Croix, eagers shoppers won’t want to miss visiting Christiansted’s Boardwalk, Company Street, Kings Alley Walk, Caravelle Arcade, and the Pan Am Pavilion.
+Consider picking up a “hook bracelet” from Sonya ltd., locally known for being worn either up or down, depending on your luck at love.
 Before leaving, be sure to stop by the local dive shop, Cane Bay Dive Shop East at Pan Am Pavilion, to pick up your very own snorkeling or scuba diving gear.

 Road Town’s Main Street

-To finish up your shopping spree throughout the Virgin Islands, be sure to stop in Tortola on Road Town’s Main Street.
+To finish up your Virgin Islands shopping spree, be sure to stop in Tortola on Road Town’s Main Street.
 Shops like Flamboyance offer luxury cosmetics and perfumes, while the Sunny Caribbee Spice Co. attracts visitors with its famous “West Indian hangover cure” and the “Arawak love potion.”